What Is The Difference Between Further And Farther?

 But it is impossible to ask how fur.

-A quick way to remember and understand the small contrast is to recognize that farther derives from the word far.
+A quick way to remember and understand the slight contrast is to remember that farther derives from the word far.
+It means a distinct and measurable distance.
+You can use a number because it is precise.

 next exit 12 miles farther

-As an example, you might ask questions like these to refer to physical distances.
+For example, you might ask questions like these to refer to physical distances.

 “How far is Paris from Berlin?”